ductsoup/IIoT-Shop-Air-Monitor/README.md

 ### Level Shifting
 While powered from 5V the Feather's GPIO operates at 3.3V.
 In order for it to reliably communicate with the 5V Neopixel matrix we have to incorporate a 74AHCT125 to shift the logic levels.

+A simple 3:1 voltage divider protects the Feather's analog input by reducing 10V to 3.3V.